 Each year you have to file an Income Tax and Benefit Return to tell the government how much money you earned and how much tax you paid.
 Taxes are usually deducted from your income, or levied when products and services are consumed.
 Depending on the amount paid, you might be eligible for a refund or you might owe taxes.

 In order to file your taxes, you must apply for a Social Insurance Number (SIN) by going to the Service Canada website and obtaining the necessary forms.
 A SIN is a nine-digit number that you must have to work in Canada or to have access to government programs and benefits.

 As a non-resident of Canada, you might be eligible to apply for a Tax Waiver.
 This is called the Regulation 105 Waiver Application which may permit a reduced amount of tax to be withheld on any income you receive in Canada.

 To find out if you are eligible, click here.

 To obtain the form, click here.

-Brock International Services hosts social activities for VIP/VIS/UM participants each semester.
+Brock International Services hosts social activities for VIP/VIS/UM participants each year.
 You are welcome to join us on trips throughout the Niagara Region or at the We Welcome the World Reception.
 These are great networking opportunities for International scholars!
 Weekly emails are sent out with upcoming events.
 For a full list of events, visit Experience BU for on-campus activities or the St. Catharines Downtown Association for events in the community.

 As a VIP/VIS/UM, you have full access to Brock’s library, located in Schmon Tower.